nepenth/knowledge-base/README.md

 ### System Design <a name="system-design"></a>
-The System Design category covers fundamental concepts and best practices for designing robust, scalable software systems, including architectural patterns, distributed systems principles, and key infrastructure components like APIs, caching, load balancing, and message queues.
-This knowledge base section provides essential guidance for engineers building modern, high-performance applications across various subcategories.
+The System Design category provides comprehensive guidance on designing scalable and efficient software systems, covering fundamental concepts like API design, architecture patterns, and microservices, as well as advanced topics such as distributed systems, caching strategies, and load balancing techniques for high-performance applications.
 *Subcategories: Api Design, Architecture Patterns, Caching, Distributed Systems, Load Balancing, Message Queues, Microservices, Networking, Scalability*
 *Items: 17*